 We’ll also continue our study in Revelation as the final conflict approaches.

-There are only two more days in 2016.
-Have you set a goal for your Bible reading in 2017?
+There are only two more days in 2017.
+Can you believe it?!
+Have you set a goal for your Bible reading in 2018?
 Have you invited someone else to join you?
 Let’s bring others along as we “grow in the grace and knowledge of our Lord and Savior Jesus Christ” (2 Pet.
 3.18).

 On to the readings …